Towards Zero Waste Education Centre

 - landfill operations.

-During the visit you can learn about:
+During the visit, students can learn about:

 - recycling organic waste